 - 4 tablespoons olive oil

-- 1/2 teaspoon cracked black pepper, or to taste or 1/4 teaspoon pr less if using ground black pepper
+- ½ teaspoon cracked black pepper - to taste, or 1/4 teaspoon pr less if using ground black pepper

 - Preheat oven to 425 degrees.

 - Trim the flat ends of the asparagus (I cut off about 1 inch) and discard.

 - Arrange asparagus on a baking sheet or wide baking dish in a single layer.

 - Drizzle olive oil over the top, use your fingers to toss the asparagus in the oil to coat.
 (I just sort of roll the asparagus back and forth a bit to coat it).